Leveraging Large Language Models for Collective Decision-Making: Introduction

 The advent of Large Language Models (LLMs) \cite{openai2023gpt,touvron2023llama2,zhao2023survey,bubeck2023sparks} presents a promising solution to alleviate these challenges associated with collective decision-making.
 LLMs have proven their efficacy in a variety of tasks that include discerning intent from a given context and generating corresponding responses in natural languages (see, e.g., \cite{openai2023gpt,touvron2023llama2,ziegler2019fine,bai2022training} and the references therein).
 They also can offer creative output across various domains (cf. \cite{franceschelli2023creativity,gero2022sparks,salvagno2023can,chopra2023conducting,copilot,lee2022evaluating,peng2023impact,nguyen2022empirical,saharia2022photorealistic,ramesh2022hierarchical}), and aid in deliberative processes \cite{small2023opportunities,argyle2023ai}.
 Considering this capacity, LLMs can potentially extract individual preferences from people’s expressions in a group discussion.
 Furthermore, they may even be capable of effectively aggregating the preferences, proposing a mutually agreed decision \cite{fish2023generative}.

 In this paper, we leverage the power of LLMs to create a system that assists collective decision-making within a group, such as selecting a meeting time or deciding a venue for a group event.
-The system's main goal is to guide the group discussion towards an option that respects the opinions of the members.
+The system's main goal is to guide the group towards an option that respects the opinions of the members.
 LLMs play a crucial role in this system by extracting individual preferences from the members, consolidating these preferences, and subsequently proposing options.
 Importantly, the system also utilizes the LLMs to provide the reasoning behind each suggestion, ensuring transparency and understanding among the group members.

-Specifically, our system is designed with four key components: (i) a knowledge graph, which serves as a repository for background information such as metadata and a social graph; (ii) an intent extraction module, tasked with discerning individual preferences from the dialogues between the system and the members; (iii) a coordination module, responsible for generating options that align with the members’ preferences; (iv) an evaluation module that assesses how well the proposed options meet the members’ preferences. \cref{fig:coordination_system} provides a comprehensive overview of our system.
+Specifically, our system is designed with four key components: (i) a database, which serves as a repository for background information about the users; (ii) an intent extraction module, tasked with discerning individual preferences from the dialogues between the system and the members; (iii) a coordination module, responsible for generating options that align with the members’ preferences; (iv) an evaluation module that assesses how well the proposed options meet the members’ preferences. \cref{fig:coordination_system} provides a comprehensive overview of our system.

 To demonstrate the applicability of our system in facilitating collective decision-making, we particularly examine its performance in the context of meeting scheduling tasks.
 In such meeting scenarios, the system considers not only the members’ schedule preferences but also factors like the purpose of the meeting, the members’ responsibilities, and their social connections to propose a meeting time for the group.